Ernest Bevin Academy: History

 Hillcroft Secondary School, Bec-Hillcroft and Ernest Bevin School ran under the aegis of the Inner London Education Authority until it was abolished by the Education Reform Act 1988.
 Since then the school has been run by the London Borough of Wandsworth.

 Ernest Bevin College became a specialist college for athletics since 2000.
 Because of improvement in academic achievement, the college was offered a second specialism in Mathematics and Computing in 2004.

+Sports Complex

+Another major building development began in 2005; the construction of the new Sports and Sixth Form Centre.
+Additions included an indoor swimming pool, fitness suite and a judo dojo.
+This complex was officially opened in September 2007 by Dame Kelly Holmes.

-On the 1st of March 2023, Ernest Bevin College became a part of the United Learning Trust, with the new name 'Ernest Bevin Academy'.
+On 1 March 2023, Ernest Bevin College became a part of the United Learning Trust, with the new name 'Ernest Bevin Academy'.

 Sports at Ernest Bevin

 Sports the school currently participates in, or facilitates students' participation in, include: Football, Rugby, Cricket, Swimming, Athletics, Basketball, Table tennis.

-Ernest Bevin has won many tournaments in volleyball like the U16 Boys Nationals Title (2008).
+Ernest Bevin has won tournaments in volleyball such as the U16 Boys Nationals Title (2008).
 They were succeeded by Newcastle (Staffs) Volleyball Club in 2009.

 Judo was one of the four focus sports at Ernest Bevin College and students are offered many opportunities to participate in the sport.
 The Judo team is licensed by British Judo Association and is called Ernest Bevin Phoenix Judo Club.